JerilynFranz/python-env-bootstrap/README.rst

    the version of pip on their system, pre-existing and possibly conflicting module requirements, it can easily fail.
 It is simple, but not very robust in the face of the diversity of systems that developers use.
 It can easily become a case of 'well, it works on *my* system...'
 2. If it **DOES** work, it may mess up their existing local user or even system environment so that things other than your project now have problems.
-3. It is simply cleaner to not 'dirty up' a developer's environment with every package every project they've worked on used.
+3. It is simply cleaner to not 'dirty up' a developer's environment with every package from every project they've worked on ever used.